Do you know how much an acre of farmland is worth?

-This is from the USDA NASS (data goes back to 2005):
+This is from the USDA NASS (chart goes back to 2006):

 There are abundant reasons to believe the future holds more of the same.
 The world’s population, already fast closing in on 8 billion, is expected to reach 10 billion in the next 30 years.
 And as Will Rogers once famously said, Buy land, they ain’t making any more of the stuff.
 Technology has played a role in increasing crop yields, but it takes land to grow food in the first place.

 There are several other reasons why farmland is a desirable investment: